favionline/partner-events-tracking/doc/implementation-guide/server-to-server.md

 `POST /tracking/{FAVI-TRACKING-ID}/orders`

 Use this endpoint whenever an order is created on your e-shop with products that you advertise on FAVI.

-We will send a review request to the customer.
+If you send `customer` information (see below), FAVI will send a review request to the customer.

 JSON body properties: